 closing.
 Most sellers are not skilled in this and it is of special value when a seller lives far way, a common situation in

 How about a “For Sale By Owner” ad?
-Good idea, but where are you going to place it; a local
+Good idea, but where are you going to place

 newspaper, an RV magazine, the Internet?
 National magazine advertising is very expensive, too expensive unless you

 are selling several properties.
 If your area is known for RV activity, a local ad or a specialty placement might do the

 trick because people know to look, and you will get exposure.
 Sometimes a 3x5 card on the club house bulletin board

 works since other owners tell their friends.
 Perhaps your association offers a list of

 An inexpensive Internet ad is a good idea with potential National exposure.
 What site will you choose?
 A quick look